mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/advanced_operator_parallel.md

 *Figure: Schematic of a 2D tensor arranged according to a sharding strategy*

-As can be seen from the above example, directly slicing the input and output tensor of the operator according to the number of slices fails to express some slicing scenarios with special statements.
+Therefore, directly slicing the input and output tensor of the operator according to the number of slices fails to express some slicing scenarios with special requirements.

 ## Interface Configuration

 In order to express sharding as in the above scenario, functional extensions are made to the [shard](https://www.mindspore.cn/docs/en/master/api_python/mindspore/mindspore.shard.html) interface.

 The parameters in_strategy and out_strategy both additionally receive the new quantity type tuple(Layout) type.
-[Layout](https://www.mindspore.cn/docs/en/master/api_python/mindspore/mindspore.Layout.html) is initialized using the device matrix, while requiring an alias for each axis of the device matrix, such as " layout = Layout((8, 4, 4), name = ("dp", "sp", "mp"))".
+[Layout](https://www.mindspore.cn/docs/en/master/api_python/mindspore/mindspore.Layout.html) is initialized using the device matrix, while requiring an alias for each axis of the device matrix.
+For example: "layout = Layout((8, 4, 4), name = ("dp", "sp", "mp"))" means that the device has 128 cards in total, which are arranged in the shape of (8, 4, 4), and aliases "dp", "sp", "mp" are given to each axis.

-The device matrix describes a total of 128 cards arranged in the shape of (8, 4, 4), and each axis is aliased to "dp", "sp", "mp", and the call to the Layout passes in these axes, and each tensor selects the axes of each dimension according to its shape to map to the device, and also determines the number of copies, such as here "dp" denotes 8 cuts within 8 devices in the highest dimension of the device layout, "sp" denotes 4 cuts within 4 devices in the middle dimension of the device layout, and "mp" denotes 4 cuts within 4 devices in the lowest dimension of the device layout.
+By passing in the aliases for these axes when calling Layout, each tensor determines which axis of the device matrix each dimension is mapped to based on its shape (shape), and the corresponding number of slice shares.
+For example:

+- "dp" denotes 8 cuts within 8 devices in the highest dimension of the device layout.
+- "sp" denotes 4 cuts within 4 devices in the middle dimension of the device layout.
+- "mp" denotes 4 cuts within 4 devices in the lowest dimension of the device layout.

 In particular, one dimension of the tensor may be mapped to multiple dimensions of the device to express multiple slices in one dimension.

 The above example of "[[a0, a1, a2, a3], [a4, a5, a6, a7]]" sliced to discontinuous cards can be expressed by Layout as follows: